kenjennings/Atari-Breakout76/README08Memory.md

 . . .
 ```

-No part of the code actually declares the addresses of variables.
+No part of the code explicitly assigns address values to the labels.
 Any of the Page Zero variable files can be easily edited and variables changed and moved around, and then everything is correct after reassembly.

 **Aligned Program Data**

 Respecting the 8-bit architecture's 256-byte Page organization improves machine language efficiency.
 We've already seen how using Page Zero reduces code size and execution time.
 There is more to consider when accessing memory outside of Page Zero.
 The 6502's X and Y index registers act as offsets by 0 to 255 bytes relative to a starting address.
 When the resulting target address is in a different page of memory than the starting address it costs the instruction more time to access the memory.
 Therefore programs benefit when keeping related data organized in the same Page.

 The Atari's ANTIC graphics chip reads memory to provide data for several graphics features.
-As previously mentioned, while ANTIC does have access to the entire 16-bit address space it features have limits on the starting address and/or in the amount of contiguous memory it can read.
+As previously mentioned, while ANTIC does have access to the entire 16-bit address space features have limits on the starting address and/or the amount of contiguous memory it can read.

 | Feature | DMA address | Starting Address Alignment | Max Contiguous RAM |
 | --- | --- | --- | --- |